Skip to content

 ( Alistair Driver, 10.10.2019 )

-If you eat them, why don’t you go to a slaughterhouse, just before a psycho cuts their throat, and tell the poor souls that their life has no value, and your life does.
+If you eat animals, why don’t you go to a slaughterhouse, just before a psycho cuts their throat, and tell the poor souls that their life has no value, and your life does.

 ( Rose Winfold )